12 Great Charlie Munger Book Recommendations To Inspire

 by Max H. Bazerman and Don A. Moore

-Munger is fascinated by the field of behavioral decision research and the insights it provides into managers’ behavior.
+Munger was fascinated by behavioral decision research and the insights it provides into managers’ behavior.
 In this textbook, Bazerman and Moore examine the judgments behind negotiation and investment decisions.

 10. Only the Paranoid Survive